Vanishing cycles and analysis of singularities of Feynman diagrams: Outlining the Method of Series for Performing Potentially New Types of Lepton--Proton Cross-Section Calculations in the Future

-So, in the formula (\ref{eq:eqn_Gamma}), $L^{\prime}$ is a lattice dual to $L$; the term $1\big/\bigl( \prod \Gamma(v_{\omega} + \gamma_{\omega} + 1 \bigr)$ is the Ore-Sato coefficients; $v$ is the so-called initial monomials; $v_\omega$ is specific to a hypergeometric system, and in physical applications is a function of the regulator; $\gamma_\omega$ runs over the lattice $L^{\prime}$.
-The fact that such formulas unify many known expressions in particle physics can be witnessed by the fact that the Ore-Sato coefficients on one hand provide dimensional regularization of the ultraviolet (UV) and infrared (IR) divergent integrals, on the other hand naturally include $\varepsilon$-coefficients of $\zeta$ functions on number fields in the context of hypergeometric motives \cite{beilinson2001epsilon}.
+In fact, HG series have long been applied to Feynman integrals (see, e.g.,~\cite{Fleischer:2003rm,Yost:2011wk}), and~especially in recent years, this approach has been revived and systematically developed~\cite{ananthanarayan2023feyngkz,delaCruz:2019skx,Feng:2019bdx,Klausen:2019hrg}.
+So, in~ Formula (\ref{eq:eqn_Gamma}), $L^{\prime}$ is a lattice dual to $L$; the term $1\big/\bigl( \prod \Gamma(v_{\omega} + \gamma_{\omega} + 1 \bigr)$ is the Ore--Sato coefficients; $v$ is the so-called initial monomials; $v_\omega$ is specific to an HG system and~in physical applications is a function of the regulator; and $\gamma_\omega$ runs over the lattice $L^{\prime}$.
+The~fact that such formulas unify many known expressions in particle physics can be indicated by the fact that the Ore--Sato coefficients, on one hand, provide the dimensional regularization of ultraviolet (UV) and infrared (IR) divergent integrals and, on~the other hand, naturally include the $\varepsilon$-coefficients of $\zeta$ functions on number fields in the context of HG motives~\cite{beilinson2001epsilon}.

-In this paper, we focused on asymptotics near a single Landau varieties or, stated in more technical terms, on asymptotics of codimension $1$ near Landau varieties.
-In this case, such asymptotics is rather simple: $a L^{\alpha} + b$ for regular $a$ and $b$.
-Therefore, we do not really use any $\Gamma$ series, which is another story to consider.
-At this point, the relationship of our vanishing cycle analysis to the $\Gamma$ series is somewhat complicated because the $\Gamma$ series construct the dual to an asymptotic analysis near intersections of several components of Landau hypersurfaces.
+In this paper, we focus on the asymptotic region near single Landau varieties or, stated in more technical terms, on~the asymptotic analysis of the codimension $1$ near Landau varieties.
+In~this case, such an asymptotic aspect is rather simple: $a L^{\alpha} + b$ for regular $a$ and $b$.
+Therefore, we do not really use any $\Gamma$ series, which is another factor to consider.
+At~this point, the relationship of our vanishing cycle analysis to $\Gamma$ series is somewhat complicated because $\Gamma$ series construct the duality to an asymptotic analysis near intersections of several components of Landau hypersurfaces.
 We are going to elaborate on this in a future publication.
-In particular, for the case of one-loop functions, the correspondence between Landau varieties and $\Gamma$ series has been taken much further in \cite{aomoto1977analytic}.
-In that case, the Landau varieties are strata of minuscule Grassmannians, and a one-loop function is obtained as a lift of a logarithmic bundle on the iterated covers that are branched of degree $2$ on the Landau varieties.
-Stated generally, the vanishing cycles correspond to expansion of $\Gamma$ series near codimension 1 strata, while the $\Gamma$ series contain precise branching information near deeper strata.
+In~particular, for~the case of one-loop functions, the~correspondence between Landau varieties and $\Gamma$ series has been taken much further in~\cite{aomoto1977analytic}.
+In~that case, the~ Landau varieties are strata of minuscule Grassmannians, and~a one-loop function is obtained as a lift of a logarithmic bundle on the iterated covers that are branched with the degree $2$ on the Landau varieties.
+Stated generally, the~vanishing cycles correspond to the expansion of $\Gamma$ series near codimension-1 strata, while the $\Gamma$ series contain precise branching information near deeper~strata.